-Reggie Yates Meets World TV - Civil Society online -
+Reggie Yates Meets World TV - Civil Society online - Spac Nation TV -

 In our fast-changing world young people are being tempted with news to better their lives … I have heard about this one church who are adamant that what they are doing is changing things.
 So I’m spending the week inside Spac Nation to see for myself whether it really could offer a solution to London’s knife crime academic.
-Reggie Yates Meets World s1e1: Reggie Meets SPAC Nation, MYC 2019
+Reggie Yates Meets World s1e1: Reggie Meets SPAC Nation, MTV 2019

-The Takeover is targetting young kids who wish to leave their street lives behind. ibid.
+The Takeover is targeting young kids who wish to leave their street lives behind. ibid.

 A convoy around the streets flaunting their high-end cars: it’s not subtle but it’s a good way to show off to potential recruits. ibid.